Four abreast: Motorist 'peeved off' at group of cyclists hogging busy Auckland road

 Three or more people cycling next to each other is illegal, except in the case of a road race that has been given traffic management approval from a road controlling authority.

-It also states that when the road is narrow or vehicles cannot pass, everyone should cycle in single file.
+The code also states that when the road is narrow or vehicles cannot pass, everyone should cycle in single file.

 An Auckland Transport spokeswoman said Auckland's roads were used by many different road users, including people walking, driving and riding bikes.